martyvona/ArduMon/README.md

 ```
 cd demo
-./kermit.scr PORT 115200
+./kermit.scr PORT BAUD
 ```

-where `PORT` is e.g. `/dev/cu.usbserial-N` on OS X, `/dev/ttyUSBN` on Linux, `/dev/ttySN` on WSL, or `COMN` on Windows, where n is the serial port number shown in `arduino-cli board list`.
+where `PORT` is e.g. `/dev/cu.usbserial-N` on OS X, `/dev/ttyUSBN` on Linux, `/dev/ttySN` on WSL, or `COMN` on Windows, N is the serial port number shown in `arduino-cli board list`, and `BAUD` is 115200 or whatever you have configured your Arduino serial port to use.

 To exit kermit hit ctrl-\ then Q.

 ### Connecting with `arduino-cli monitor`

 ```
-arduino-cli monitor --port PORT --config 115200 --quiet --raw
+arduino-cli monitor --port PORT --config BAUD --quiet --raw
 ```

-where `PORT` is e.g. `/dev/cu.usbserial-N` on OS X, `/dev/ttyUSBN` on Linux, `/dev/ttySN` on WSL, or `COMN` on Windows, where n is the serial port number shown in `arduino-cli board list`.
+where `PORT` is e.g. `/dev/cu.usbserial-N` on OS X, `/dev/ttyUSBN` on Linux, `/dev/ttySN` on WSL, or `COMN` on Windows, N is the serial port number shown in `arduino-cli board list`, and `BAUD` is 115200 or whatever you have configured your Arduino serial port to use.

 To exit the arduino-cli monitor hit ctrl-C.  You may need to then enter the `reset` command to reinitialize your terminal.

 ### Connecting with the Arduino IDE Serial Monitor

 Select your bord in the "Select Board" dropdown.
 Then select Tools -> Serial Monitor.
-Make sure the baud rate is set to 115200.
+Make sure the baud rate is set to 115200 or whatever you have configured your Arduino serial port to use.

 The serial monitor tool within the Arduino IDE does not support ANSI/VT100 terminal emulation, so some features of ArduMon, such as hitting the up arrow to re-enter the previous command, will not be usable.